Geokaragiann/Algotrading-Project/README.md

 # Algotrading-Project
-This is an algorithmic trading project that started in February 10 2025.
-Work in Progress.

-## License
-This project is licensed under the AGPL-3.0 License.
-See the [LICENSE](LICENSE) file for details.
+This is an algorithmic trading **group** project that started on February 10 2025.
+We developed this project to deepen our understanding of API-driven data input and output, backtesting, as well as to practice simplifying complex tasks and delegating them to each team member.
+AI has been heavily used for this project, testing the limits of what was possible to achieve using the, initially, nonexistent experience on the matter.

 ## Disclaimer
 This algorithmic trading project is for research and educational purposes only.
 It is currently used exclusively on a paper trading account and historical data for testing purposes.
 It does not constitute financial advice, investment recommendations, or an offer to buy or sell securities.